 Music Thom Willems (1987)

-This piece was composed for William Forsythe’s eponym ballet.
+This piece was composed for William Forsythe’s eponymous ballet company.

 The strength of a work is based on its simplicity.
 In the Middle, lacking in any external effects, is concentrated in the traditional formula theme and variations.
 The main theme, danced by the ballerina, increases progressively in relation with the number of dancers, until the result of the groupbecomes much more complex variations and pas de deux.
 The pretended disdain of the dancers contrasts with the strict and severe technical demands.